ThePsychof/MagnoGrabr/README-Magnograbr.md

 Next improvements you may want:
 - Wire ignore list behavior to a preview UI that shows which links were ignored during a scan.
 - Add a native messaging host for robust detection and integration with local download managers.
-- Add unit tests to a proper test framework (Jest / Vitest) for broader coverage.